ProfessorCalcore/skribbl_autocomplete/README.md

 - Typing `'amazing'` will **like** a drawing.
 - Typing `'trash'` will **dislike** a drawing.

-> ⚠ Note: Anyone who knows these key terms could trigger your own likes or dislikes.
+> ⚠ Note: Anyone who knows these key terms could trigger likes or dislikes.
 Use responsibly!

 ---